 Valium (Diazepam) is a benzodiazepine that a medical professional will prescribe to help those who are withdrawing from alcohol addiction.
 Valium will decrease the effects of alcohol withdrawal, and the frequency of seizures and delirium, which are two common symptoms.
 Valium is a useful tool that programs use to help clients safe during the withdrawal stage.

 Subacute treatment is for individuals who are physically stable and committed to a treatment program.
 Subacute detox programs utilize therapeutic treatments such as pharmacological methods, therapy, and counseling to obtain mental and physical stabilization.
 This helps lower discomfort & risks associated with withdrawals.
 The use of Subacute is to help the stabilization of a recoverees mind and body.

 Suboxone (Buprenorphine) is a medication used in detox that targets the same part of the brain as heroin, dilaudid, and morphine, however, Suboxone eases drug withdrawal and cravings without giving the same high as opioids.
 The purpose of using Suboxone during detox is to help recovering addicts become free again, this is a powerful tool for recovery.

 Methadone is a medication used in detox that is comparable to heroin and morphine; it is a long acting synthetic narcotic.
 The drug eliminates physical cravings and withdrawal symptoms.
 Opioid addiction is a chronic but treatable disease.
 Methadone is used to help lessen the possibility of experiencing a fatality that can often be associated with addiction.

 Medically Supervised detoxification is the safest way to cleanse the body of drug and alcohol.
 Doctors will be onsite to monitor your vitals, heart rate, and withdrawal symptoms.
 Using medicine, detox can go much smoother for the individual.
-It is the hope of treatment centers that by providing these less dangerous drugs, they will be able to withdrawal them completely and safely off of the life threatening ones.
+By providing these less dangerous drugs, they will be able to withdrawal them completely and safely off of the life threatening ones.

 Holistic detoxification is detoxing without medical resources.
 Instead of medications, treatment centers will use more therapeutic exercises such as yoga, hiking, or meditation — exercises will naturally heal the body.
 The holistic approach to detox is to help a person withdrawal from drugs and/ or alcohol in a safe environment without the use of other medications or suppressants.